warkrismagic/mcp-ui-fork_research/README.md

 [![Server Version](https://img.shields.io/npm/v/@mcp-ui/server?label=server&color=green)](https://www.npmjs.com/package/@mcp-ui/server)
 [![Client Version](https://img.shields.io/npm/v/@mcp-ui/client?label=client&color=blue)](https://www.npmjs.com/package/@mcp-ui/client)

-**mcp-ui** is a TypeScript SDK that adds UI capabilities to the [Model-Context Protocol](https://modelcontextprotocol.io/introduction) (MCP).
+**mcp-ui** is a TypeScript SDK that adds UI capabilities to the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP).
 It provides packages to create interactive HTML components on the server and handle their rendering on the client.

 This project is a playground for new ideas in the MCP community.
 Expect it to evolve rapidly!